 - 1 teaspoon(s) masa

 - 4-6 can(s) rinsed & drained beans (optional, red or black or combo)

 - In a large non-stick Dutch oven, brown the meat in small batches, avoid overcrowding, remove meat as it browns & set aside.
 Add onions and stir-fry til almost tender then add garlic.
 When onions are tender, add beer through ancho, stirring thoroughly to combine.
 Return meat to pan.
 Bring to boil; reduce heat, cover, simmer for two hours.

-- If you want Texas-style chili, make a slurry of 1tsp flour, 1tsp cornmeal, 1tbs beef broth.
+- If you want Texas-style chili, make a slurry of 1tsp flour, 1tsp masa, 1tbs beef broth.
 Stir into chili, cover, simmer for twenty minutes and you're done.